heavyai/pymapd/docs/source/contributing.rst

 -------------------------------

 When the upstream `mapd-core`_ project updates its Apache Thrift definition file, the bindings shipped with ``pymapd`` need to be regenerated.
-From the root of the ``pymapd`` repository, run

 .. code-block:: shell

-   python scripts/generate_accelerated_bindings.py </path/to/mapd-core>/mapd.thrift
+   # generate python bindings with Thrift
+   thrift -gen py mapd.thrift
+   thrift -gen py completion_hints.thrift thrift -gen py common.thrift thrift -gen py serialized_result_set.thrift

-The python script above requires Apache Thrift is installed and on the PATH.
-Running the script will update two files, ``mapd/MapD.py`` and ``mapd/ttypes.py``, which can be committed to the repository.
-When the bindings are updated, take note to remove unneeded imports as shown in this `commit`_, as the unneeded imports can be problematic, especially when calling pymapd from other languages (specifically, R).
+After the bindings are generated, copy them to their respective folders in the pymapd repo.
+Each set of Thrift files are their own package within the overall pymapd package.
+Also, take note to remove unneeded imports as shown in this `commit`_, as the unneeded imports can be problematic, especially when calling pymapd from other languages (specifically, R).

 --------------------------------
 Publishing a new package version